p-costa/SNaC/utils/snac_grid_generator/README.md

 subdomain cuts for the selected block.
 The `+X/-X`, `+Y/-Y`, and `+Z/-Z` buttons provide fitted orthographic views with pan and zoom; `Fit` returns to the free-orbit perspective view.
+`Fit selection` frames the checked blocks without changing the active view.
+Checked blocks can also be hidden or isolated, and `Show all` restores the full scene.
+The clipping tool exposes an X/Y/Z section plane with position and direction controls.
+These inspection settings affect only the viewport; they are not stored in the project or written to SNaC case files.
 The grid-line button toggles a sparse 3D view of the selected block's actual face coordinates, including imported and repaired explicit grids.
 After `Check` or `Update`, connected faces are outlined by their normal-spacing